taisukemino/DeriOne/README.md

    npm install -g ganache-cli
    ```

-2. _Fork_ and mirror mainnet into your Ganache instance.
+2. _Fork_ and mirror the mainnet into your Ganache instance.
-   You can fork mainnet and use each protocol's production contracts and production ERC20 tokens.
+   You can fork the mainnet and use each protocol's production contracts and production ERC20 tokens.
    Replace `INFURA_API_KEY` with the value in the following and run:

    ```